scheinerman/DrawSimplePosets.jl/README.md

-# DrawSimplePosetsø
+# DrawSimplePosets
 Create and draw Hasse diagrams.
+This is a companion to `DrawSimpleGraphs`.